 Both models have internal power supplies making it easier to connect the included power cord to an available outlet.
 A master power switch, with integrated LED indicator light, is located next to the electric cord input allowing you to easily start and stop power to all connected devices without the need to unplug it.

-In addition, both models include the following compliment of cables to charge your devices.
+models include the following compliment of cables to charge your devices.

 Each cable is about 9.8” (25cm) long and connect to the USB-A port on the side of the Charging Station.

 Both models use Smart Charging which uses a built-in integrated circuit to monitor the power required by each device, up to a maximum of 2.4A and ensures that devices are not overcharged.
 The individual ports will automatically turn off when the connected device is fully charged.